Setting a Goal to Cut Climate Pollution

 We can make sure our infrastructure is climate-smart and resilient—while protecting vulnerable populations who bear the brunt of climate impacts and who should not shoulder the costs of cleaning it up.

 We know how to do so much—and every year we learn more about how to do it all better and cheaper.
 Many states have made their own commitments to reducing greenhouse gases—CA, CO, CT, DE, HI, IL, MA, MD, ME, MI, MN, NJ, NM, NV, NY, NC, OR, PA, RI, VT, VA, WA, WI, along with the District of Columbia and Puerto Rico.
+Their plans need support.

-This is going to be expensive.
+Isn’t this going to be expensive?